-The current research for soft tissue and bony surgical procedures (e.g., tibial tubercleplasty, lateral retinacular release, extra-articular ligamentous construction, or augmentation) for knee pain with or without recurrent patellar instability is limited however many of these treatment options appear to be standard of care and improve health outcomes in certain patients.
-Therefore, soft tissue and bony surgical procedures (e.g., tibial tubercleplasty, lateral retinacular release, extra-articular ligamentous construction, or augmentation) for knee pain with or without recurrent patellar instability may be considered medically necessary when policy criteria are met.
+The current research for soft tissue and bony surgical procedures (e.g., tibial tubercleplasty and lateral retinacular release) for patellofemoral knee pain with or without recurrent patellar instability is limited however many of these treatment options appear to be standard of care and improve health outcomes in certain patients.
+Therefore, soft tissue and bony surgical procedures (e.g., tibial tubercleplasty and lateral retinacular release) for patellofemoral knee pain with or without recurrent patellar instability may be considered medically necessary when policy criteria are met.

-For patients that do not meet the policy criteria, soft tissue and bony surgical procedures (e.g., tibial tubercleplasty, lateral retinacular release, extra-articular ligamentous construction or augmentation) for knee pain with or without recurrent patellar instability is considered not medically necessary because the procedure is not considered clinically effective or appropriate for these individuals.
+For patients that do not meet the policy criteria, soft tissue and bony surgical procedures (e.g., tibial tubercleplasty and lateral retinacular release) for knee pain with or without recurrent patellar instability is considered not medically necessary because the procedure is not considered clinically effective or appropriate for these individuals.